 Can I freeze my juice?

-Yes, but a great deal of essential nutrients and enzymes is lost in the freezing/thawing process.
+Yes, but it may not taste as good after it has been frozen.
 It is always best to drink your juice as soon as possible.

 What is the best storage method for my juice?